 In strict listening the MCA MC out performs the 101B but the difference is minor.
 On other sources there is no difference.

 Each module has a selection (what you hear) and source switch (which the tape module picks up).
 There is a mains switch on the back as well as under the flap on the left.
 With the flap closed a small amount of movement enable the module to be selected, pressing top left on the labelled flap to select.

 The system will not switch on automatically when power is supplied, so can not be used with a timer.
 The flexing between modules may be the cause for the faults in the unit over the years and when switched off takes a long time for charge to dissipate which might explain faults if customers dismantle it immediately after switching off and removing the mains.
 When new modules were added the amplifier would fail to switch on.
 Meridian have repaired this amplifier three times.
 Then again the power amplifier of the M1 speakers have both been in for service.
 Fortunately Meridian had continued to repair and service all their products until recent years; now restricting service to more recent models.

-The volume control has a balanced DIN output that can connect direly to active speakers such as the M1 or M2.
+The volume control has a balanced DIN output that can connect directly to active speakers such as the M1, M2, M10.
 The tape module is connected with a 5 pin DIN cable.
 Confusingly some modules swap around which RCA socket is for left channel as with the CD module shown here.

 The FM Tuner appears like a pair of double width modules but these can not be separated.
 Although it has a digital display of the selected station it has the same method of tuning with a small screw driver and pots along the bottom as the 104 FM tuner.